Alcampopiano/hypothesize/CONTRIBUTING.md

 ```

 With this branch checked-out, make the desired changes to the package.
-When you are happy with your changes, you can commit them to your branch by runing
+When you are happy with your changes, you can commit them to your branch by running

 ```
 $ git add <modified-file>